-The AC has confirmed the Company has complied with Rule 712 of the Listing Manual of the SGX-ST in that PwC LLP is registered with the Accounting and Corporate Regulatory Authority.
-The AC is satisfied that the resources and experience of PwC LLP, the audit engagement partner and her team assigned to the audit of the Group are adequate to meet their audit obligations, given the size, nature and operations of the Group.
+The AC has confirmed the Company has complied with Rule 712 of the Listing Manual of the Singapore Exchange Securities Trading Limited ("SGX-ST") in that PricewaterhouseCoopers ("PwC") LLP is registered with the Accounting and Corporate Regulatory Authority.
+The AC is satisfied that the resources and experience of PwC, the audit engagement partner and her team assigned to the audit of the Group are adequate to meet their audit obligations, given the size, nature and operations of the Group.

-The AC has also confirmed that the Company has complied with Rule 715 of the Listing Manual of the SGX-ST in relation to the appointment of the same auditing firm based in Singapore or its member firm to audit the financial statements of the Group and its subsidiaries.
+The AC has also confirmed that the Company has complied with Rule 715 of the SGX-ST Listing Manual in relation to the appointment of the same auditing firm based in Singapore or its member firm to audit the financial statements of the Group and its subsidiaries.

-Pursuant to Rule 716 of the Listing Manual of the SGX-ST, the AC and the Board are satisfied that the appointment of Dalian Mingyike Certified Public Accountants Co., Ltd (an audit firm in the People's Republic of China) to audit the statutory financial statements of Azeus Systems (Dalian) Co., Ltd, would not compromise the standard and effectiveness of the audit of the Company.
-Although PwC LLP was not appointed as the statutory auditor of the subsidiary for the issuance of the local statutory financial statements, they have performed adequate audit work on the Group independently, including the subsidiary, in forming their audit opinion for the financial year ended 31 March 2016.
-Please refer to Note 16 under the Notes to the Financial Statements on Page 47 of this Annual Report.
+Pursuant to Rule 716 of the SGX-ST Listing Manual of the SGX-ST, the AC and the Board are satisfied that the appointment of Dalian Mingyike Certified Public Accountants Co., Ltd (an audit firm in the People's Republic of China) to audit the statutory financial statements of Azeus Systems (Dalian) Co., Ltd, the appointment of Wellden Turnbull Ltd (an audit firm in the United Kingdom) to audit the statutory financial statements of Azeus UK Limited, and the appointment of K. W. Ong & Partners (an audit firm in Malaysia) to audit the statutory financial statements of Azeus Convene Malaysia Sdn Bhd would not compromise the standard and effectiveness of the audit of the Company.
+Although PwC was not appointed as the statutory auditor of the subsidiaries for the issuance of the local statutory financial statements, they have performed adequate audit work on the Group independently, including the subsidiaries, in forming their audit opinion for the financial year ended 31 March 2017.
+Please refer to Note 16 under the Notes to the Financial Statements on Pages 55 to 56 of this Annual Report.